Topological Transition on the Conformal Manifold: Invertible Fermionic Topological Order and Orbifold

-We summarize the above discussion in the commutative diagram \cite{Kapustin:2014gua,yujitasi} shown in Figure \ref{fig:CD}.
 Given any bosonic CFT $\cal B$ with a non-anomalous $\bZ_2^B$ symmetry, we obtain two fermionic CFTs $\cal F$ and ${\cal F}'$ that differ by an IFTO.
 Conversely, given any fermionic CFT $\cal F$ and its IFTO-stacked theory ${\cal F}'$, we obtain two bosonic CFTs $\cal B$ and ${\cal B}'$ related by a $\bZ_2^{\cal B}$ orbifold.
 Under the IFTO-stacking, the bosonization/fermionization, and the $\bZ_2^{\cal B}$ orbifold, the Hilbert spaces are permuted as in \eqref{IFTOstack}, \eqref{torusBF}, and \eqref{Z2orbifold}, respectively.
 Both the fermionic CFT ${\cal F}$ and the bosonic CFT ${\cal B}$ can be realized as the boundary of the (2+1)$d$ untwisted $\bZ_2$ gauge theory.
 For the fermionic boundary, the electromagnetic duality in the bulk exchanging the electric $e$ and the magnetic $m$ anyons induces the IFTO stacking, while for the bosonic boundary, it induces the $\bZ_2^{\cal B}$ orbifold ({\it i.e.} the Kramers-Wannier duality).